largecats/largecats.github.io/_posts/2019-06-20-ocr-with-comics.md

 ![](/images/ocr-result.png){:width="800px"}

 There are still noises, but at least most of the comic script are picked up reasonably well.
-This enough for our purpose, since we technically only need sparsely distributed individual words that are correctly recognized.
+This is enough for our purpose, since we technically only need a relatively small number of sparsely distributed individual words that are correctly recognized.

 Here is an example of the image message that can be composed from the dictionary built above.